Making the Most of Education Tax Benefits in header of articles

 Rollover or Change of Beneficiary on an Education Savings Account

 The Coverdell education savings account (ESA) comes with certain requirements.
 If you don’t comply with these requirements, a 10% penalty will apply to the withdrawal.
-One of the requirements is that the funds must be fully withdrawn within 30 days of the death of the beneficiary or the beneficiary’s 30th birthday to avoid penalty.
+To avoid a penalty, the funds must be fully withdrawn either:

 If you have money left in an ESA after a child graduates or reaches age 30, you can: